1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

 At the gate, the guard on duty…smiled at me as he had for fourteen years, every morning I came to work…

 And off I drove.
 I did’t say good-bye to anyone else.
 There was no point.
 Everyone I cared about was already gone.
 I heard Gable left the same way.”

-The Unguarded Moment would not just be Esther’s first dramatic role in a decade, it would also be her first film away from MGM.
+The Unguarded Moment was Esther’s first dramatic role in a decade.
+It was also her first film away from MGM.

 “I thought it was a curious choice for Universal to offer me the lead in a ‘dry’ psychological thriller, and I wasn’t sure the public would accept me without my glittering crowns and sparkly swimsuits…Nonetheless, Universal offered me $200,000, which was more than I ever made for a single film at MGM in or out of the water.”

-So Esther accepted the role: the rapidity with which her husband, Ben Gage, spent or gambled her money away meant Esther literally couldn’t afford to say no.
+Esther accepted the role.
+The rapidity with which her husband, Ben Gage, spent or gambled away her money meant Esther really couldn’t afford to say no.

 Behind the Pen Name